Institute of Internal Auditors

 The Institute of Internal Auditors (IIA) is an international professional association.
-The IIA offers professional certifications and provides standards for the internal audit profession.
+The IIA offers professional certifications and provides education, research, and guidance for the internal audit profession.

 History

-The IIA was established in November 1941.
-The first international chapter was established in Toronto in 1944.
-Additional international expansion outside North America occurred in London and Manila in 1948, with chapters in Japan and Australia in 1952.
+The IIA was established in November 1941 in New York City.
+Its first international chapter was formed in Toronto in 1944.
+Additional international expansion outside North America followed with chapters in London and Manila in 1948, and in Japan and Australia in 1952.

-The IIA Code of Ethics was adopted in 1968 and a common body of knowledge in 1972.
-The Certified Internal Auditor examination was established in 1974.
-The IIA first issued professional standards, the Standards for the Professional Practice of Internal Auditing, in 1978.
-In 1985, The IIA was one of the original sponsors of the Committee of Sponsoring Organizations (the Treadway Commission).
+The IIA Code of Ethics was adopted in 1968 and a published a Common Body of Knowledge in 1972.
+The Certified Internal Auditor (CIA) designation was introduced in 1974.
+The IIA issued its first professional standards, the Standards for the Professional Practice of Internal Auditing, in 1978.
+In 1985, The IIA became one of the original sponsors of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-In 2025, The IIA membership was 260,000 members from 170 countries and territories.
-Global headquarters are in Lake Mary, Florida.
-Anthony Pugliese is the President and CEO of the organization.
+As of 2026, The IIA reported membership of approximately 265,000 members from 170 countries and territories.
+The organization's global headquarters are in Lake Mary, Florida, United States.
+Anthony J. Pugliese serves as the president and CEO of the organization.

 Professional certifications

 The Certified Internal Auditor (CIA) certification is the primary professional designation offered by The IIA.
-The CIA certification is a globally recognized designation.
+The CIA is a globally recognized certification for internal auditors.

-To become a CIA, candidates must pass the three-part CIA exam as well as meet certain educational and professional experience requirements stipulated by The IIA.
-The IIA also offers the CIA certification through a one-part exam, called the CIA Challenge Exam, for those who are already a Certified Public Accountant, Chartered Accountant, or Certified Information Systems Auditor.
+To earn the CIA designation, candidates must pass a three-part CIA and meet certain educational and professional experience requirements established by The IIA.
+The organization also offers the CIA certification through a one-part CIA Challenge Exam, for individuals who already hold certain qualifying professional designations, such as Certified Public Accountant (CPA), Chartered Accountant (CA), or Certified Information Systems Auditor (CISA).

-CIAs are annually required to earn continuing education hours to renew their certifications.
+CIAs are required to complete continuing professional education (CPE) annually to maintain their certifications.

-As of December 31, 2021, there were 178,512 holders of the CIA designation.
-Almost half were in the Asia Pacific region (85,604), with North America coming in second (57,482).
+As of 2024, more than 200,000 individuals worldwide held the CIA designation, with a significant concentration in the Asia-Pacific and North American regions.

 Other currently awarded certifications

-The IIA offers the following certifications:
+The IIA also offers the following certifications: